• Room 03.020 - CEM

 What are the mechanistic bases of the translocation of O-antigen LPS biosynthesis intermediates across the plasma membrane?

 We discovered that Bcc bacteria survive intracellularly in free-living amoebae and macrophages by altering the maturation of the phagosome, and this research has led to the hypothesis that these cells become a reservoir for the persistence and dissemination of these bacteria in the host.
-We have also discovered a novel secretory system in B. cenocepacia (type VI) that appears to alter the cytoskeleton of infected macrophages and is required for infection in an animal model of chronic lung infection.
-Now we want to learn:
+We have also discovered a novel secretory system in B. cenocepacia (T6SS) that secretes effectors altering the cytoskeleton of infected macrophages and is required for infection in an animal model of chronic lung infection.
+We want to learn:

 How does intracellular B. cenocepacia delay phagosome maturation and phagosomal acidification?